Olsen–Chubbuck Bison Kill Site

 The Olsen–Chubbuck Bison kill site is a Paleo-Indian site that dates to an estimated 8000–6500 B.C. and provides evidence for bison hunting and using a game drive system, long before the use of the bow and arrow or horses.
 The site holds a bone bed of nearly 200 bison that were killed, butchered, and consumed by Paleo-Indian hunters.
 The site is located 16 miles (26 km) southeast of Kit Carson, Colorado.
 The site was named after archaeologists, Sigurd Olsen and Gerald Chubbuck, who discovered the bone bed in 1957.
 In 1958, the excavation of the Olsen-Chubbuck site was then turned over to the University of Colorado Museum of Natural History, a team led by Joe Ben Wheat, an anthropologist employed by the museum.

 Discovery and Excavation

 Chubbuck and Olsen

 The site was first discovered by Gerald Chubbuck, a young archaeologist, in 1957 when he came across several Scottsbluff projectile points and five separate piles of bones at the northernmost area of the Arkansas River valley.
 He notified the University of Colorado Museum of Natural History of his discovery and recruited archaeologist Sigurd Olsen to perform an initial excavation.
-Together, they excavated the bones of about 50 bison in 1⁄3 of the site in 1957.
+Together, they excavated the bones of about 50 bison from one third of the site in 1957.